ceandrade/brkga_mp_ipr_cpp/README.md

 :black_nib: License and Citing
 --------------------------------------------------------------------------------

-BRKGA-MP-IPR uses a permissive BSD-like license and it can be used as it pleases you.
-And since this framework is also part of an academic effort, we kindly ask you to remember to cite the originating paper of this work.
+BRKGA-MP-IPR uses a permissive BSD-like license.
+And since this framework is also part of an academic effort, please remember to cite the originating paper of this work.
-Indeed, Clause 4 estipulates that "all publications, softwares, or any other materials mentioning features or use of this software (as a whole package or any parts of it) and/or the data used to test it must cite the following article explicitly":
+Indeed, Clause 4 stipulates that "all publications, softwares, or any other materials mentioning features or use of this software (as a whole package or any parts of it) and/or the data used to test it must cite the following article explicitly":